 Click here for help with substance use.

 Don’t change your exercise habits until you talk to your doctor.
-Click here for information about fitness and exercise.

 - Choose a network obstetrician if you don’t already have one.

 - If you smoke, take drugs, or drink alcohol, quit.

 - Choose a network hospital.